IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

     <b>Three dimensional</b> loss landscape plots in 51 random directions for the X and Y axsis<d-cite key="li2018visualizing"></d-cite>.<b>Left</b> represents a model with the same initailsation trained on a different data order (<b>SIDD0</b>) , <b>middle</b> is the base model (<b>Base</b>) and <b>right</b> is the model trained with a different initialisation but same data order as the base model (<b>DIDD0</b>).
 </div>

-On this occasion, when we consider the loss landscape 3D visualisation, statements could be made about the similarity of the loss landscapes for the SIDDO, Base and DISDO models.
-SIDDO and the Base models appear to have similarly structured loss landscapes when compared against the Base and DISDO models.
+On this occasion, when we consider the loss landscape 3D visualisation, statements could be made about the similarity of the loss landscapes for the **SIDDO**, Base and **DISDO** models. **SIDDO** and the Base models appear to have similarly structured loss landscapes when compared against the Base and **DISDO** models.
 While qualitatively, this suggestion appears reasonable, we explain further in the blog post why this illusion of functional similarity does not hold for quantitative measures.

 ### Functional Similarity Visualisations